 This preference for visually-oriented presentations gives outside sales reps an advantage.
 Since they meet with their clients in person, they can use these kinds of tactics to grab their prospects’ attention and persuade them.

 Through this and online meetings with screen sharing, sales reps can present their offers without meeting prospects and clients in person.
-Other tactics useful for outside sales are telesales, hosted CRM, and social media.
+Other tactics useful for outside sales are telesales, hosted Customer Relationship Management (CRM), and social media.

-Though sales reps employ different business tactics, they only have one goal.
+Though sales reps employ different business tactics, they all share one goal.
 All these should lead to closed deals and revenue for the company.

 2. Quality and Quantity